-In the USA I ship the above flutes by USPS priority mail with delivery confirmation (tracking) and insurance at a flat rate for $10 for most states and $12 for west coast destinations.
+In the USA I ship the above flutes by insured USPS priority mail with tracking at $7- $12, depending on the zone.
 Multiple flutes can be shipped together for slightly more (please inquire).
-I like to ship international orders by insured USPS airmail, and the shipping cost is $20 for most places in the world.
+I like to ship international orders by insured USPS 1st class airmail, and the shipping cost is $20 for most places in the world.
 For some countries I do not offer shipping insurance, although I have had very good luck with USPS shipment all over the world, including Hong Kong, Russia, South Africa, to name a few.

-In the USA I accept payment by personal check or money order.
-To limit my participation with ebay/paypal, I am no longer listing flutes for sale on ebay or accepting paypal payment in the USA.
-I am sorry for any inconvenience that this may cause.
+In the USA, while I prefer payment by personal check or money order, I do accept paypal payments (3% fee).
 For international orders I accept payment by international money orders in US dollars drawn on an USA bank, American Express, Western Union MoneyGram, or Paypal (add 4% to partially offset my paypal fee).

 To place an order or to ask further questions, please send me an email.
 My email address is: email@example.com